ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning

-In this work, we have extended the existing benchmark dataset ACPBench with an additional computationally challenging task of finding an action that takes us closer to the goal, as well as with open-ended questions for all the tasks, old and new.
-These open-ended questions reflect precisely the questions answered by symbolic planners during the planning process and therefore we believe that this new dataset, ACPBench Hard is a good benchmark for testing reasoning abilities that are required for planning.
-We performed an empirical investigation of a collection of large language models of various sizes and found that this new benchmark set is significantly more challenging for these models.
-In fact, on some of the tasks, the performance of all these models drops to 0\% and on most tasks it is below 60\%.
-For smaller and medium size models the average performance is around 16\%, while for largest language models the average performance is around 40\%.
-Even the largest reasoning model o1-preview only reaches 52\% on average.
-We conclude that even the largest and best performing models have a very long way to go before they can be reliably used for planning.
+We have created ACPBench Hard, a benchmark of open-ended questions that reflect precisely the questions answered by symbolic planners during the planning process.
+We therefore believe that ACPBench Hard is a good benchmark for testing reasoning abilities that are required for planning.
+Based on an empirical investigation of a collection of large language models we conclude that even the largest and the best performing models have a very long way to go before they can reliably plan.